cvexa/LaravelPackage/README.md

     }
 ```

-comment '--headless', to open browser and see realtime brower test
+comment '--headless', to open browser and see realtime browser test
 ```
 protected function driver()
     {